edibotopic/disperse/README.md

 This is a simple application for a highly specific use-case: creating random dispersed systems containing multiple phases.

-It should work on desktop and mobile, although there is a [slightly annoying bug](#bugs) when scrolling on mobile.
+It should work on desktop and mobile.

 ---